Vincent

 • Special Needs – None

-We received a call from a Community Service Officer with the Jackson County Sheriff’s Department the afternoon of August 31st.
-They were in the middle of an illegal pot grow bust and an Arabian stallion was on the property, alone, and tied to a disk (tractor implement) with a rope halter and a long tether.
-His water source was the drainage under his feet from the irrigation water for the pot grows.
-There was no feed in sight.
-The people who were being arrested said that the owner had abandoned him some time ago and they had been “taking care of him.”
+On the afternoon of August 31, 2022, we received a call from a Community Service Officer with the Jackson County Sheriff’s Department.
+Officers were conducting an illegal marijuana grow bust when they found a lone Arabian stallion on the property, tied to a tractor disk with a rope halter and long tether.
+His only water was drainage from the irrigation used for the marijuana plants, and there was no feed in sight.
+Those being arrested said the horse had been abandoned by his owner some time earlier and that they had been “taking care of him.”

-He arrived in good physical condition but hysterical.
-The hysteria was most likely because he was a stallion and also because he had been kept in isolation from other horses for an unknown period of time.
-Once in his stall and provided an abundant ration of hay, he ate frantically.
-Almost immediately, he threw himself down into the straw bedding for a roll.
+Although he arrived in good physical condition, he was extremely distressed.
+This was likely because he was still a stallion and had been isolated from other horses for an unknown length of time.
+Once settled in his stall with plenty of hay, he ate frantically, then almost immediately dropped into the straw bedding to roll.

 Vincent Still Needs $450 Monthly To Be Fully Sponsored.